abhiramasonny/jaithon/README.md

 ## Features

 - Variable Assignment: You can assign values to variables using the var keyword.
 Syntax: *var x = 5*
+- String: You can do strings by doing same as variable but with Quotes.
+Sytnax: *var hi = "hello world"*
 - Array Declaration: You can init arrays using the array keyword.
 Syntax: *array arr = [1]*
 - Array Element Modification: You can modify elements of an array using the dot notation.
 Syntax: *arr.add(0, 4).*
 - Print Statement: You can use the print keyword to print values to the console.
 Syntax: *print x*